-In 1969, the Housing Committee of FAT was inspired by an article in the Pittsburgh, Post Gazette that detailed a summer youth program in New York that encouraged self-help to overcome neighborhood blight and deterioration.
-Carrie Washington & Beverly Frazier, chair and member of the Housing Committee, respectively, traveled to New York and returned with a modified program model.
+In 1969, the Housing Committee of FAT was inspired by an article in the Pittsburgh Post-Gazette that detailed a summer youth program in New York that encouraged self-help to overcome neighborhood blight and deterioration.
+Members of the committee traveled to New York and returned with a modified program model.